grezniczek/redcap_autofill/README.md

 # Autofill

-A REDCap external module providing action tags that allow filling of empty fields with default values.
+A REDCap external module providing action tags that allow filling of empty fields with default values, as well as for controlling navigation between fields.

 **Feature and pull requests** (against _main_) are welcome!